Latest Updates

 Low Pile Results

 On a low-pile carpet, the results are very close.
-Both scored high marks on this surface, with the V11 with a slightly better score in three of the four tests.
+Both scored high marks on this surface, with the V11 slightly better in three of the four tests.

 One advantage that the V11 has over the V10 is it runs longer in the middle setting.
 So between the two, I would get the V11 if your home has lots of carpet.